PaulMelloy/StatisticalRethinkingStudyGroup/README.md

 The study group is likely to meet (pending group consensus) on 'Gather.Town' concurrently / after, the weekly ANZORN meet-up.
 Starting with Chapter 1 'The Golem of Prague' in the first week of August 2020.
 Late comers are still welcome to join in and catch up to the group.
+The pace at which we will work through the material will not be onerous and likely take 17 weeks (one week per chapter), concluding on the last week of November.
+This will allow participants to catch up if they fall behind in some weeks.

 ## How to join
 You can [join the ANZORN slack group](https://join.slack.com/t/anzorn/shared_invite/zt-68encgjn-uftY95BIMQQ4jXfxoLo0oA), where links to the weekly online meetings are posted.